Mount Haffner

 Five minutes later we were surprised to find a road running parallel to the highway.
 Perhaps a portion of the old Highway 93?
 We snowshoed up it a short way before leaving it.

 Immediately it appeared we would have no problems, for a while at least.
-The snow was excellent and we found ourselves easily ascending one of the “ribs” running down the lower slopes of Mount Haffner.
+The snow was excellent and we found ourselves easily ascending one of the ribs running down the lower slopes of Mount Haffner.
 The snow covered the deadfall and underbrush so there was no bushwhacking.

-From the col, we snowshoed up the ridge.
-We reached a bare section of ridge where the snow was deep and soft.
-We had good views, but trees ahead hid the summit.
+In time we found ourselves plodding alongside the drainage on our right.
+When we reached the col, however, we could see little of the summit because of trees.
+We snowshoed up the ridge and reached a bare section of ridge where the snow lay soft and deep.
+We had good views, but trees still hid the top of Haffner.
 After breaking through the trees, we finally had a clear view of the false summit.
-The ascent from there was straightforward although at one point, wall-like snowdrifts forced us left.
-Around us the snow-covered peaks captivated our attention.
+Around us, the snow-covered peaks captivated our attention.

-Named after Lieutenant H. J. Haffner who made the first survey for the Banff-Windermere Highway.
+The mountain was named after Lieutenant H. J. Haffner who made the first survey for the Banff-Windermere Highway.
 He was killed in World War I.

-KML Tracks
+KML and GPX Tracks

 Sonny's Trip Report

 Vermillion Peak and Mount Haffner seen from the highway.
-Mouse over to see the col from
+Mouse over to see the col from Vermillion Peak before a forest fire killed the trees.

-This is Sonny's first time on snowshoes.
+This is Sonny's first time on snowshoes

-Higher up, the trees are smaller and begin to thin.
+Higher up, the trees are smaller and begin to thin

-The trees cast striking shadows on the snow.
+The trees cast striking shadows on the snow

-First view of the summit, or rather, the false summit
+First view of the summit

-We also can make out the valley below.
+We can make out the valley below

 Our first break in the trees

-Looking down the break
+Looking down the clearing

-Vermillion Peak fills the view northwest.
+Vermillion Peak filled the view northwest

 Looking back at the plateau

-View to the north: The pointed peak on the right is Mount Whymper (mouse over for a close up).
+View to the north: The pointed peak on the right is Mount Whymper (mouse over for a close-up)

 Looking back from the false summit

-Looking at the true summit from the false summit.
+Looking at the true summit from the false summit

-The Rockwall on the right (mouse over for a close up)
+The Rockwall on the right (mouse over for a close-up)

-We set off for the summit.
+We set off for the summit

 Sonny, Dinah and I on the summit